 If I am leading a hike, I already know in advance about the property and the trails.
 Usually I have talking points and do not use the kiosk as a reference.
 However, if people come back on their own or if I go to properties for recreation, they are nice.
 I also like a good looking kiosk.
+Our kiosks are older and not as visually appealing.
+We are working on updating this entire area and putting in a nice kiosk.

 Allows you to communicate things, including potential threats or risks in the area.
 But it seems very showy to me.
 Simple is better.
 A sign with a map is sufficient.
 We want to keep things more rugged.

 A kiosk is good for reading about the area.
 We can orient them to the plan for the day on the map.
 If they are nervous it can help calm them down.